-Prior to the Covid-19 crisis the Council was already facing substantial financial challenges as a result of ongoing annual reductions in funding received from Central Government as well as additional spending pressures caused by the increase in the cost of living and an increased demand for services in Adult Social care as a result of having an ageing population.
+Prior to the Covid-19 crisis the Council was already facing substantial financial challenges as a result of ongoing annual reductions in funding received from Central Government as well as additional spending pressures caused by the increase in the cost of living and an increased demand for services in Adult Social Care as a result of having an ageing population.
+If Government support is not adequate to cover the financial impact of the Covid-19 emergency the Council's ability to deliver services in an ongoing way may be severely compromised.

 The Council responded to these pre-Covid-19 challenges by identifying efficiencies and looking at ways to innovate service delivery in accordance with a savings programme agreed by Full Council in February 2020 for the Financial Years 2020-21 to 2022-23.
 Over this period, further savings of £12.2m have been included in the Medium-Term Financial Strategy (MTFS).
-Even with these savings already identified, the Council faces budget gaps of £11.4m in 2021/22 and £11.2m in 2022/23.
+Even with these savings already identified, the Council faces budget gaps of £11.4m in 2021-22 and £11.2m in 2022-23.
 The financial impact of the Covid-19 emergency is being considered alongside the published MTFS and existing gaps totaling £22.6m.

-In 2020-21 a Revenue budget of £174.8m was set along with a 3.99% increase in Council Tax which was approved by the Council in February 2020.
+In 2020-21 a revenue budget of £174.8m was set along with a 3.99% increase in Council Tax which was approved by the Council in February 2020.
 The 3.99% increase reflected a 1.99% increase in respect of the traditional council tax increase and 2.0% for the Adult Social Care precept (ASC).